- English (US)

 - Français (FR)

-All of ACR Electronics, Inc (ACR/Artex) activities are subject to Federal Aviation Administration (FAA) oversight and periodic audit under the Federal Aviation Regulations (F.A.Rs).
-The ACR QMS is documented in a Quality Manual and procedures that are approved by the FM.
-Artex ELT products are approved by the FM to Technical Standard Order (ISO) C-126, and to the corresponding European qualification - ETSO 2C126.
-To better serve our customers, ACR/Artex has a contracted FAR-145 approved Repair Station, subject to separate FM approval and oversight.
+All of ACR Electronics, Inc (ACR/Artex) activities are subject to Federal Aviation Administration (FAA) oversight and periodic audits under the Federal Aviation Regulations (FAR).
+The ACR Quality Management System (QMS) is documented in a Quality Manual and procedures that are approved by the FAA.
+Artex ELT products are approved by the FAA to Technical Standard Orders (TSO), to the corresponding European qualification – ETSO, and other regional approval bodies.
+To better serve our customers, ACR/Artex has a contracted FAR-145 approved Repair Station, subject to separate FAA approval and oversight.

 The Securities and Exchange Commission (“SEC”) has adopted a new rule and form, as mandated by Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (“Dodd-Frank Act”), to require companies to publicly disclose their use of conflict minerals that originated in the Democratic Republic of the Congo (“DRC”) or an adjoining country (together with the DRC, “Covered Countries”).